faruq1997/Covid19/README.md

 # Covid19
-with Leafket and Vue JS
+with Leaflet and Vue JS